NC LLC Application: Everything You Need to Know

 If you operate a multi-member LLC, then you will be required to obtain an EIN from the IRS.
 There is no fee for requesting an EIN, and can be done easily by either applying online or mailing in the request form.
 Additionally, most financial institutions require an EIN in order to open a business bank account.

 It is highly recommended to draft an operating agreement.
 This document is a legal document that outlines the policies and procedures of the LLC.
 While it is not required in the State of North Carolina, it is important and crucial so to avoid any potential legal disputes amongst members.

 If you need help submitting your NC LLC application, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average at 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average at 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.